MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 | **Initialized**/ **Declined** | Payment blocked by PayPal, then declined |
 | **Cancelled** | Order was cancelled |

-To change the order status, on the Test platform page, in the **Test scenario** list, select the relevant order status.
+To change the order status, on the Test platform page, from the **Test scenario** list, select the relevant order status.

 **Test refunding an order**